-US federal and state law also protect work performed by an attorney, or his or her agent, in anticipation of litigation or a controversy from discovery, absent substantial need or inability to obtain the information elsewhere without undue hardship.
+US federal and state law also protect from discovery work performed by attorneys, or their agents, in anticipation of litigation or controversy, in the absence of a substantial need or an inability to obtain the information elsewhere without undue hardship.
 Attorney work product includes fact work product and opinion work product.
-Fact work product involves factual information prepared by the attorney (or at his or her request) in anticipation of litigation; opinion work product contains the attorney’s mental impressions, conclusions and opinions regarding the litigation.
+Fact work product involves factual information prepared by attorneys (or at their request) in anticipation of litigation; opinion work product contains the attorney’s mental impressions, conclusions and opinions regarding the litigation.
 Opinion work product receives greater protection than fact work product, but both are generally protected from discovery by an adverse party.
-While the protections offered by the attorney work-product doctrine may appear to be broader than the attorney–client privilege since the protection extends beyond communications between an attorney and the client by protecting an attorney’s ability to prepare his or her case, the protection generally does not extend to work product that was not prepared in anticipation of litigation.
+While the protections offered by the attorney work-product doctrine may appear to be broader than the attorney–client privilege as the protection extends beyond communications between an attorney and the client by protecting an attorney’s ability to prepare their case, the protection generally does not extend to work product that was not prepared in anticipation of litigation.

 Both attorney–client privilege and work-product protections will usually apply to internal investigations conducted by counsel.
 As an initial matter, it is well established that a corporation can assert the attorney–client privilege in the same manner that an individual can.
 Thus, the attorney–client privilege extends to communications between attorneys and employees of the company, as well as communications with non-attorneys acting on the attorneys’ behalf, over the course of the investigation, provided the investigation is being conducted to provide legal advice to the company.
-Notes or summaries of witness interviews (and documents reflecting such information) may also be protected by both the attorney–client privilege and the attorney work-product doctrine, particularly if the notes or summaries also contain the thoughts or mental impressions of the attorneys.
+Notes or summaries of witness interviews (and documents reflecting that information) may also be protected by both the attorney–client privilege and the attorney work-product doctrine, particularly if the notes or summaries also contain the thoughts or mental impressions of the attorneys.
 Other materials created over the course of the investigation may also be protected by the work-product doctrine.
-US regulators and plaintiffs’ attorneys are, however, becoming increasingly aggressive in challenging the boundaries of these privileges in the investigations, particularly on the basis of whether ‘litigation’ was anticipated at the time the investigation was conducted.
+US regulators and plaintiffs’ attorneys are, however, becoming increasingly aggressive in challenging the boundaries of these privileges in investigations, particularly on the basis of whether ‘litigation’ was anticipated at the time the investigation was conducted.
 This is particularly an issue in data breach investigations where regulators and private plaintiffs often assert that investigative work product was not created in anticipation of litigation but rather was created to answer business questions concerning what led to the breach and how it is best mitigated.

-Similar to the United States, the United Kingdom also recognises two main categories of privilege – legal advice privilege and litigation privilege.
-Legal advice privilege mirrors the attorney–client privilege in that it protects confidential communications between a lawyer and his or her client that were exchanged for the dominant purpose of giving, seeking or receiving legal advice.
+Like the United States, the United Kingdom also recognises two main categories of privilege – legal advice privilege and litigation privilege.
+Legal advice privilege mirrors the attorney–client privilege in that it protects confidential communications between a lawyer and their client that were exchanged for the dominant purpose of giving, seeking or receiving legal advice.
 Where a communication has two purposes of equal importance, the dominant purpose test will not be satisfied.
-The protection belongs to the client and also extends to the lawyer’s notes and work papers to the extent they betray the trend of legal advice.
+The protection belongs to the client and also extends to the lawyer’s notes and work papers to the extent they betray the trend of legal advice given to the client.

 Legal advice privilege applies not only to the communications giving, seeking or receiving legal advice but to the continuum of communications ‘aimed at keeping both [lawyer and client] informed so that advice may be sought and given as required’.
 Accordingly, factual updates between a lawyer and a client where no specific legal advice is sought or given may still be protected by legal privilege if exchanged in furtherance of giving or seeking advice.
 Each communication will be considered independently, and there may be communications within a particular chain that fall outside the continuum of communication where the dominant purpose is not to give, seek or receive legal advice, or to keep both the lawyer and client informed so that advice may be sought and given as required.

-Litigation privilege protects confidential communications (and records of those communications) between a lawyer and his or her client, or either of them and a third party where the dominant purpose is giving, seeking or receiving legal advice, or seeking or obtaining evidence or information to be used in or in connection with litigation or adversarial proceedings that is reasonably contemplated.
+Litigation privilege protects confidential communications (and records of those communications) between a lawyer and their client, or either of them and a third party where the dominant purpose is giving, seeking or receiving legal advice, or seeking or obtaining evidence or information to be used in or in connection with a litigation or adversarial proceeding that is reasonably contemplated.
 Litigation privilege is both broader and narrower than legal advice privilege.
 It is broader as it can protect communications between a lawyer and a client, or either of them and a third party – assuming other elements of the test are met.
-However, for it to apply, there must be a reasonably contemplated proceeding.
+However, for it to apply, there must be a reasonably contemplated adversarial proceeding.

 The extension of the litigation privilege to communications between a lawyer and a client or a third party has useful benefits within the context of an internal investigation.
-For example, while interviews with employees within a corporation that do not fall within the definition of ‘client’ (and notes thereof) are not protected by legal advice privilege, they can be protected by litigation privilege.
-This may also be the case for forensic reports prepared by non-lawyers, such as accountants, where the dominant purpose of conducting these witness interviews or obtaining forensic or expert reports must be to obtain evidence or information for use in, or to obtain legal advice in relation to, the adversarial proceedings that are in reasonable contemplation.
-The legal advice being sought can include advice to head off, avoid or even settle reasonably contemplated proceedings as much as advice given for the purpose of resisting or defending such contemplated proceedings.
-The privilege does not apply to communications made for conducting litigation in a broader sense – such as emails comprising internal discussions of commercial settlement proposals.
+For example, while interviews with employees within a corporation (and notes thereof) that do not fall within the definition of ‘client’ are not protected by legal advice privilege, they can be protected by litigation privilege.
+This may also be the case for forensic and expert reports prepared by non-lawyers, such as accountants.
+However, in all cases, the dominant purpose of conducting these witness interviews or obtaining forensic or expert reports must be to obtain evidence or information for use in, or to obtain legal advice in relation to, the adversarial proceedings that are in reasonable contemplation.
+The legal advice being sought can include advice to head off, avoid or even settle reasonably contemplated proceedings as much as advice given for the purpose of resisting or defending the contemplated proceedings.
+The privilege does not apply to communications made for conducting litigation in a broader sense, such as emails comprising internal discussions of commercial settlement proposals.

 The concept of legal professional privilege in the majority of EU Member States applies to lawyers who are members of the local bar associations of that particular country.
 In the European Union, the scope of professional privilege varies substantially among EU Member States and is narrower than in common law countries.
 It typically derives from the obligation of the lawyer to preserve professional secrecy regarding any facts known to them in connection with their provision of legal services.
 This civil law concept derives from obligations contained in the regulation of lawyers by their local bars.